This page serves as a guide to homeowners on the mandatory checks they are required to conduct if they wish to rent out

-If the homeowner is found guilty of recklessly (i.e. failing to carry out all three due diligence checks or carrying out only one of these checks) or knowingly harbouring overstayers and/or illegal immigrants, he may be sentenced to imprisonment of not less than six months and not more than two years AND a fine not exceeding S$6,000.
+If the homeowner is found guilty of recklessly (i.e. failing to carry out all three mandatory checks or carrying out only one of these checks) or knowingly harbouring overstayers and/or illegal immigrants, he may be sentenced to imprisonment of not less than six months and not more than two years AND a fine not exceeding S$6,000.

-If the homeowner is found guilty of negligently (i.e. carrying out only two of the three due diligence checks) harbouring overstayers and/or illegal immigrants, he may be sentenced to imprisonment for a term not exceeding 12 months OR a fine not exceeding S$6,000 OR to both.
+If the homeowner is found guilty of negligently (i.e. carrying out only two of the three mandatory checks) harbouring overstayers and/or illegal immigrants, he may be sentenced to imprisonment for a term not exceeding 12 months OR a fine not exceeding S$6,000 OR to both.

 If you have information on immigration offenders, you may call ICA on the toll-free hotline 1800-391 6150.